This article describes the “three pillars of learning”.

 - Critical thinking: very low

-Freud’s personal experience came from his own praxis mostly, so it’s medium/high.
+Freud’s personal experience came from his praxis, so it’s medium/high.

-Freud is very telling, since he was, in a way, a genius and a trailblazer.
+Freud is very telling, since he was, in a way, a genius.

 But he went too far, and history proved him to be a genius… Who was also full of BS.